Trainer & Forensic Behavioral Health Expert-I am here to help!

-I hold a doctoral and master’s degree in Psychology from California Southern University and California Coast university, a Graduate Certificate in Executive Healthcare Leadership from Cornell University, and an MBA in Health Care Management from California Coast University.
+I hold a doctoral degree in Psychology from California Southern University and a masters degree in Psychology from California Coast university, a Graduate Certificate in Executive Healthcare Leadership from Cornell University, and an MBA in Health Care Management from California Coast University.
 In my community behavioral health career, I have been a Clinician, a Clinical Director, an Operations Director, and am currently a Chief Executive Officer.
 My behavioral health experience has been in community mental health centers, as well as private practice mental health.

 I have taught college level courses as an Adjunct Professor at a Community College.
 As an Adjunct Professor I taught Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Introduction to Philosophy, and Introduction to Sociology courses.
 I have also taught workshops for the last 15 years on topics such as ethics, leadership, forensic mental health and, school shootings.